HighPoint/aws-powershell-aerolite/README.md

 is include in as demo.
 This file will:

-1. Change the Time Zone to Eastern Standard Time
+- Change the Time Zone to Eastern Standard Time
-2. Rename the Computer to "WS2019-01"
+- Rename the Computer to "WS2019-01"
-3. Restart the Computer
+- Restart the Computer
-4. Install Remote Server Admin Tools for Active Directory
+- Install Remote Server Admin Tools for Active Directory
-5. Restart the Computer
+- Restart the Computer (again)
-6.
+- Create a directory "c:\installer"
+- Copy Firefox Installer to the directory
+- Install Firefox
+- Clean up

 # Python Files